SacrificialDove/SacrificialDove/README.md

 - Infantilising me because of my disability
 - Unable to communicate in any capacity
 - Malleus Yumeshippers, or ships.
 Either don't interact, or interact with caution
-- Only interacting with me so you can vent
+- Using me solely for venting, or favors
 </details>

 <details>